Strengthening Youth-Led Community-Supported Agriculture for a Sustainable Food System in Bandung, Indonesia

 Integration into Academia through the EPIC Model

-By engaging directly with the Seni Tani initiative, students were able to observe and participate in addressing food security and sustainability issues in their communities.
+By engaging directly with the initiative, students were able to observe and participate in addressing food security and sustainability issues within local communities.
 The EPIC Model facilitated an interdisciplinary approach, allowing students to apply skills from diverse fields such as economics, sociology, and environmental science.
-Through their involvement, they gained first-hand experience in sustainable practices, community engagement, and organizational development—skills critical for future leaders in agriculture and sustainability.
+While Universitas Indonesia does not have an agricultural department directly involved in the project, expertise in sustainable agriculture was incorporated through workshops and collaborations with local organizations.
+Workshops focused on organic farming techniques, permaculture, and agroecology, helping to improve soil health, reduce reliance on chemical inputs, and enhance crop diversity.

 Future Directions

-The collaboration between Universitas Indonesia, KAIL, and local stakeholders aims to expand the CSA initiative while strengthening its long-term impacts in Bandung.
-Plans include fostering more profound connections with local networks to secure access to land and resources essential for sustaining the program.
-Capacity-building efforts will continue to develop Seni Tani and other organizations, equipping them with the skills and strategies necessary for long-term sustainability.
+The collaboration between Universitas Indonesia, KAIL, and local stakeholders aims to expand the community-supported agriculture (CSA) initiative while strengthening its long-term impacts in Bandung.
+Plans include fostering deeper connections with local networks to secure access to land and resources essential for sustaining the program.
+Capacity-building efforts will continue to support local youth-led initiatives, equipping them with the skills and strategies necessary for long-term sustainability.
 Additionally, the partnership seeks to enhance community involvement through education and outreach, addressing critical areas such as food security, environmental stewardship, and regional resilience.

 By empowering youth and fostering collaborative efforts among diverse stakeholders, this initiative not only addresses immediate challenges but also exemplifies how the EPIC Model can transform education into a tool for social impact, laying the groundwork for a sustainable and inclusive food system in Bandung, Indonesia.